l-Fingon-l/Wander_Generator/README.md

 # A stupidly simple Wander generator
 Ever felt a burning desire to generate some ***Wanderbrauns*** yourself?
 Excellent!
 This is the toolchain for you.

+---
+The core library used: [Mosaic by CodeBox](https://github.com/codebox/mosaic).

 ## Examples
 ![wander_young](wander_young.jpg)